 This program is designed for applicants who possess a master’s degree and New York State teacher certification in one of the following areas: early childhood, childhood, middle childhood, or adolescent education, special subjects, students with disabilities, or literacy.

 - A master’s degree from an accredited institution with a Grade Point Average (GPA) of at least 3.0

 - New York State teacher certification in one of the following areas:

 - Middle childhood

 - College coursework in linguistics and English grammar

-- A general education core in the liberal arts and sciences to include the following: 6 credits in English, 6 credits in social studies (with at least one course in U.S. history or U.S. geography), 12 credits in a language other than English at the college level, and 12 credits in math/science/technology (a college course in calculus meets 6 credits of this requirement)
+- A general education core in the liberal arts and sciences to include the following: 6 credits in English, 6 credits in social studies (with at least one course in U.S. history or U.S. geography), 12 credits in a world language other than English at the college level documented on a transcript or equivalent credits on a standardized proficiency test such as the College Level Examination Program (CLEP) or the NYU Proficiency Test in Foreign Language, and 12 credits in math/science/technology (a college course in calculus meets 6 credits of this requirement)

 - Two letters of recommendation